-It is requested whether it performs data analysis and, if so, on which sources it performs this analysis.
-In addition, it is asked whether another external enterprise or organisation performs data analytics for the enterprise.
+Furthermore, it is requested whether it performs data analysis and, if so, on which sources it performs this analysis.

+Lastly, it is requested whether there has been a purchase or sale of access to data.

 F. Cloud computing

 This section is included to collect information on the enterprise's use of the technology model.
 It is a technology model that allows ubiquitous, tailored and on-demand networked access to a shared pool of configurable computing resources (e.g. networks, servers, storage, applications and services); examples of cloud computing solutions are Dropbox, Google appEngine, Microsoft Azure, Vcloud, eyeOS,...).